Omarnbl/InfDE_Project/README.md

 *Complete system workflow from data preprocessing through synthetic data generation to clinical deployment*

+## Inter-Component Communication
+The system operates as a cohesive pipeline where each component feeds into the next:
+1. Preprocessed real data trains the initial GAN models
+2. The mathematical simulator generates diverse synthetic masks
+3. Trained GANs convert synthetic masks into realistic images
+4. Combined real and synthetic data trains robust segmentation models
+5. The web platform deploys trained models for clinical use

+This integrated approach ensures that improvements in any component benefit the entire system, creating a robust solution for clinical cardiac MRI analysis.

 ## System Components and Workflow

 Our integrated pipeline consists of five interconnected modules that work together to deliver robust cardiac MRI segmentation: